-We are offering the shares of our common stock through a placement agent.
-Subject to the terms and conditions contained in the placement agency agreement, dated July 31, 2008, Needham & Company, LLC has agreed to act as the placement agent for the sale of up to 2,088,451 shares of common stock.
-The placement agent is not purchasing or selling any shares by this prospectus supplement or the accompanying prospectus, nor is it required to arrange for the purchase or sale of any specific number or dollar amount of common stock, but has agreed to use its commercially reasonable efforts to arrange for the sale of all 2,088,451 shares of common stock.
+We are offering the shares of our common stock through two placement agents.
+Subject to the terms and conditions contained in the placement agency agreement, dated July 16, 2009, Needham & Company, LLC and Oppenheimer & Co. have agreed to act as the placement agents for the sale of up to 2,400,000 shares of common stock.
+Neither placement agent is purchasing or selling any shares by this prospectus supplement or the accompanying prospectus nor is either placement agent required to arrange for the purchase or sale of any specific number or dollar amount of common stock, but each has agreed to use its commercially reasonable best efforts to arrange for the sale of all shares of common stock offered by us to the investors.

-The placement agency agreement provides that the obligations of the placement agent and the investors are subject to certain conditions precedent, including the absence of any material adverse change in our business and the receipt of customary legal opinions, letters and certificates.
+The placement agency agreement provides that the obligations of the placement agents and the investors are subject to certain conditions precedent, including the absence of any material adverse change in our business and the receipt of customary legal opinions, letters and certificates.

-Confirmations and the definitive prospectus will be distributed to all investors who agree to purchase the common stock, informing investors of the closing date as to the common stock.
-We currently anticipate that closing of the sale of the common stock offered hereby will take place on or about August 5, 2008.
+We will sell the offered common stock to selected institutional and other investors under one or more common stock subscription agreements entered into between us and each of the investors at the offering price stated on the cover of this prospectus supplement.
+We currently anticipate that closing of the sale of the common stock offered hereby will take place on or about July 22, 2009.
 Investors will also be informed of the date and manner in which they must transmit the purchase price for their common stock.